-1895 Films is a full-service entertainment company based in Venice, California.
+1895 Films is a full-service entertainment company based in Calabasas, California.
 1895 Films specializes in making award winning television for major cable networks and producing feature films.
+1895 Films is a member of NPACT (formerly the Nonfiction Producers Association), and CEO Tom Jennings is a member of the Directors Guild of America.

 ABOUT TOM JENNINGS